algattik/terraform-aspnet-devops-template/docs/installation.md

     - Terraform: https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks
     - JMeter: https://marketplace.visualstudio.com/items?itemName=AlexandreGattiker.jmeter-tasks
   - Create a new Azure Resource Manager Service Connection $(TERRAFORM_SERVICE_CONNECTION) with access to the $(RESOURCE_GROUP) resource group.
-  - Create a new pipeline azure-pipelines.yml
+  - Run the pipeline azure-pipelines.yml
   - On the first run some of the jobs will fail with error

           ##[error]No agents were found in pool $AGENT_POOL_NAME.
 Configure an agent for the pool and try again.